 - Bytes 13 and 14 of an Ethernet frame contain the length of the data in the frame, not including the preamble, 32 bit CRC, DLC addresses, or the Length field itself.
 An Ethernet frame can be no shorter than 64 bytes total length and no longer than 1518 bytes total length.

 THE 802.2 LOGICAL LINK CONTROL (LLC) HEADER

-Following the Data Link Header is the Logical Link Control Header, which is described in the IEEE 802.2 Specification.
-The purpose of the LLC header is to provide a "hole in the ceiling" of the Data Link Layer.
+Following the Datalink Header is the Logical Link Control (LLC) Header, which is described in the IEEE 802.2 Specification.
+The purpose of the LLC header is to provide a "hole in the ceiling" of the Datalink Layer.
 By specifying into which memory buffer the adapter places the data frame, the LLC header allows the upper layers to know where to find the data.

-- The DSAP, or Destination Service Access Point, is a 1 byte field that simply acts as a pointer to a memory buffer in the receiving station.
-It tells the receiving NIC in which buffer to put this information.
+- The Destination Service Access Point or DSAP, is a 1 byte field that simply acts as a pointer to a memory buffer in the receiving station.
+It tells the receiving network interface card in which buffer to put this information.
 This functionality is crucial in situations where users are running multiple protocol stacks, etc...

 Offset 17: The Control Byte